DawnScience/scisoft-core/uk.ac.diamond.scisoft.python/doc/Diamond_SciSoft_Python_Guide/source/plotting.rst

     dnp.plot.image(image, x=None, y=None)

-   plots the 2D dataset as an image
+   plots the 2D dataset as an image.
+The image axes can be labelled using a single-item dictionary in the same manner as line plots

  * 2D scalar points plots::